villekr/concurrency-eval-nodejs/README.md

 # Requirements
 * Node.js 22

-Target is to implement the following pseudocode as effectively as possible using language-specific idioms and constrains to achieve concurrency.
+The target is to implement the following pseudocode as effectively as possible using language-specific idioms and constrains to achieve concurrency/parallelism.
 Mandatory requirements:
-- Code must contain at least the following three functions: handler, processor and get
+- Code must contain the following three constructs:
+  - handler: Language-specific AWS Lambda handler or equivalent entrypoint
+  - processor: List objects from a specified S3 bucket and process them concurrently/parallel
+  - get: Get a single object's body from S3, try to find a string if specified
 - The processor-function must be encapsulated with timing functions
 - Each S3 objects' body must be fully read
+- Code must return at least the following attributes as lambda handler response:
+  - time (float): duration as float in seconds rounded to one decimal place
-- If find-string is specified, the key of the first s3 object that contains the string must be returned
+  - result (string): If find-string is specified, then the key of the first s3 object that contains that string (or None).
+Otherwise, the number of s3 objects listed
-- Code must each return the number of s3 objects listed or the key of the first s3 object that contains the string
 ```
-# Idiomatic language specific AWS Lambda handler
 func handler(event):
     timer.start()
     result = processor(event)